CS 152: Computer Programming Fundamentals

 Week 1

-- In lab this week: meet your section leader and labmates.
+- In lab this week (if your lab meets): meet your section leader and labmates.

 - Make sure you have installed the JDK and IntelliJ on whichever computer you will be using for this course.
 (Some students use personal laptops, some carry their working files on a thumb drive, some keep everything in the cloud and download onto whichever lab machine they are using.
 Whatever you choose, make sure the configuration will work for you now.)